 Now suppose The Fluorescent Leech and Eddie are playing the same venue the following week.
 I’d love to see them in concert and have no problem paying $50 for the ticket.
 But the venue will never sell out.
 Flo and Eddie are just not that popular.
 If a scalper bought up tickets and tried to raise the price, it doesn’t matter how rich I am, I have no reason to pay more for the ticket.
 This is analogous to the economy far below capacity.
 More money in circulation does not increase the price, but instead stimulates more production.
 (Schedule another group to play with Flo and Eddie to draw in additional fans, for instance.)

 If I am right, then printing money to put people to work when unemployment is very high will put people to work without raising prices very much at all.

 I’ve never particularly thought of it like that.
 But, roughly it does make sense.
 To summarise.

 If you increased the money supply in Manchester, the price of tickets for Manchester United would increase.
 This is because the ground is already sold out, so if people have more money they will be willing to push up prices even further.
-Therefore increasing money supply does cause inflation
+Therefore increasing the money supply does cause inflation

 If you increase the money supply in Telford, then the price of tickets for Telford United won’t increase, because there are already unsold tickets.
-Increasing money supply doesn’t lead to higher prices because there is much spare capacity at Telford United already.
+Increasing the money supply doesn’t lead to higher prices because there is much spare capacity at Telford United already.

 If the economy is at full capacity, low unemployment and banks willing to lend, then increasing money supply does tend to cause inflation.